Obituary Herbert Achternbusch: His “ghost” frightened the minister

 He was a linguistic genius, a word watcher who did not miss the fact that Bavarian sentences, translated into High German, “sound much more dangerous”.
 That is why the characters speak this strange Achternbusch artificial language, which unfolds its own unruly presence neither folksy nor like colored High German.

 It may be that Achternbusch has been quiet lately because he evaded the applicable laws of attention – even if his plays were still present on German stages (such as “Dogtown Munich”, 2017).
 When he really felt very lonely once, the Catholic fright told the BR, he prayed that a person would be sent to him.
 And then daughter Naomi was born in 1994.
-In 2002 she starred in his last film “The Clap of One Hand” and is in no way inferior to her father in stoic observation and representation of the state of the world, as you could see in Tom Lass’ “Blind & Ugly” in 2017.
+In 2002 she starred in his last film “The Clap of One Hand” and is in no way inferior to her father in stoic observation and representation of the state of the world, as you might see in Tom Lass’ “Blind & Ugly” in 2017.

 He once played dead with Naomi in the BR documentary.
 She is the “ressurist” here, she says, and he should now lie down on this blanket in the grass, it is his grave and he is dead.
 It is “like sleeping, only without snoring”, is her stage direction.
 And dad, who so often played the death of his characters in his films, doesn’t question it, but does what she says.
 He knew that the inexperienced were always able to play best when they didn’t think or fear anything, but simply did.
 Because that was the only freedom.
 Now the grumpy avant-garde Herbert Achternbusch has died, he was 83 years old.